egonw/commons-dws-public/vault/open-notebook.commons.rouchene.2023.10.11.md

-**B. Screening of extraction methods
+- Screening of extraction methods

 In the first step, we optimized the soil metabolome extraction protocol.
 To achieve this, we extracted 5 grams of soil using five extraction methods: M1, M2, M3, M4, and M5.
 Subsequently, the mixtures were allowed to rest for 2 hours, after which they underwent sonication at 37 kHz with a 100-pulse wave for 30 minutes at a temperature range of 30-60°C. Following this, the samples were centrifuged at 20,000× g for 15 minutes at 4°C. The supernatants were collected and stored at -20°C for further analysis.
 Method 1: 100% methanol.
 Method 2: 80%,20%, 0.01% (Methanol/ H2O/Formic acid).